terrillhilliard/trojanconverter/README.md

 README

-This is a Python script that downloads files from URLs and convert tehm into trojan executable.
+This is a Python script that downloads files from URLs and convert them into trojan executable.
 It requires the requests, subprocess, os, and tempfile modules to be installed.

 How to use